MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-get-started-container-sandbox.md

     ```
     "server": "http://MyBizCentralApp",
     "serverInstance": "NAV",
     ```
 6. Save the launch.json file.

-You have now set up Visual Studio Code with the AL Language extension
+You have now set up Visual Studio Code with the AL Language extension.

 <!--